-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 NPR's Tom Goldman Reports.

-Unidentified Announcer: And tonight, the center fielder, Jacoby Ellsbury.
+TOM GOLDMAN: Unidentified Announcer: And tonight, the center fielder, Jacoby Ellsbury.

-Twenty-one-year-old Katie Aguilar(ph) shows off the snug, number 46 Ellsbury jersey she got yesterday morning.
+GOLDMAN: Twenty-one-year-old Katie Aguilar(ph) shows off the snug, number 46 Ellsbury jersey she got yesterday morning.
 It was one of the last ones available at a shop in Burlington, Vermont.

 GOLDMAN: Ellsbury has been called the best Boston prospect since all-star shortstop Nomar Garciappara.
 Aguilar is no scout, but she knows a good player when she sees one.

-Ms. AGUILAR: I'm so amazed by his speed and just his - the way he is so calm when he's up to bat.
+AGUILAR: I'm so amazed by his speed and just his - the way he is so calm when he's up to bat.
 You wouldn't think he was a rookie at all.
 You'd think that he'd have so much experience.

-That's according to Tom Arviso Jr., who runs the Navajo Times newspaper on the reservation in Arizona.
+GOLDMAN: That's according to Tom Arviso Jr., who runs the Navajo Times newspaper on the reservation in Arizona.

 GOLDMAN: Ellsbury's comfort level was evident last night as he calmly fieldeds questions in the cramped Fenway Park clubhouse.
 His life may be one of assimilation, first in Madras, now in Major League Baseball, but he says he takes his cultural heritage seriously.
 Ellsbury can't speak Navajo - his mom is teaching him - but he says he can understand the language.
 And he understands his emerging role as a Native American role model.

-Tom Goldman, NPR News, Boston.
+GOLDMAN: Tom Goldman, NPR News, Boston.

 BLOCK: During the Jacoby Ellsbury's fourth inning at bat last night, this vaguely Native American rhythm could be heard emanating from the direction of the Red Sox bullpen.

-You can listen for the so-called Manny Delcarmen Band during game three tomorrow night in Denver.
+BLOCK: You can listen for the so-called Manny Delcarmen Band during game three tomorrow night in Denver.
 They traditionally start their performance around the fourth inning.

-Unidentified Announcer: They have some new members down in the drum corps at the bullpen for the Red Sox.
+BLOCK: They have some new members down in the drum corps at the bullpen for the Red Sox.
 I wonder if Beckett's in on that.